Vivo has a dedicated lineup of smartphones that aim to offer optimum performance without breaking the user’s bank for budget-conscious users.

 Here, the wide-aperture mode has blurred the leaf in the middle.

-Coming to the selfies, Vivo Y15 features a 16MP front camera that can take decent shots and is meant for people who want a social-media ready selfie.
+Coming to the selfies, Vivo Y15 features a 16MP front camera that can take decent shots and is meant for people who want a social-media-ready selfie.

-The phone’s performance was quite average and paled in contrast to the cheaper Tecno Camon i4 but outperformed the later device in camera performance.
+However, the phone’s performance was quite average and paled in contrast to the cheaper Tecno Camon i4 but outperformed the later device in camera performance.